 Holiday Lights

 Even if Christmas is over, that won’t stop Philly’s holiday institutions from sparkling until 2024.
-The Macy’s Christmas Light Show (and Dickens Village upstairs, with a reservation), the Comcast Holiday Spectacular, Franklin Square’s Electrical Spectacle, and Tinseltown all run through the end of the year.
+The Macy’s Christmas Light Show (and Dickens Village upstairs, with a reservation), the Comcast Holiday Spectacular, and Franklin Square’s Electrical Spectacle all run through the end of the year.
 You can also walk through some lights at the zoo, take an open-wagon ride through an illuminated Shady Brook Farm, stroll through a lit-up South Philly street, and more.
 The list goes on, so keep that holiday magic alive a little longer with a guide to all of them here.

 Winter in Franklin Square